SSI: self-sovereign or decentralised identity explained

 Why the current model of identity doesn’t work

 Digital trust is currently predicated on constant check-ups.
-In order to prove an attribute or claim, a third party is needed to certify or verify that claim.
+To prove an attribute or claim, a third party is needed to certify or verify that claim.
 This means that the bank you want to open a bank account with will outsource your identity verification process to a vendor.
-Practically, this means your data is being shared with a third party and you have limited knowledge of how this will be used and stored.
+Practically, this means your data is being shared with a third party, and you have limited knowledge of how this will be used and stored.
 This results in potentially compromised security.

 This identity model is fundamentally broken as it’s all built and controlled by companies rather than individuals.
-It is in many ways a paradise for threat actors, as they can target organisations’ data silos and individuals.
-Over time, data subjects can easily lose track of what data is being stored and by who.
+It is, in many ways, a paradise for threat actors, as they can target organisations’ data silos and individuals.
+Over time, data subjects can easily lose track of what data is being stored and by whom.
 Or which data has been compromised, as there is no notification of this event.